scheeloong/scheeloong.github.io/_contents/02-research.md

 Reinforcement Learning approaches are known to explicitly learn from long term rewards.
 It also enables us to take actively take actions on what to do.

-Of course, would has been done to integrate the two models.
+Work has been done to integrate the two models.

+#### Sequential Online Learning
 Models should also be able to train online with variable length input.
 Since, the next selected data should be able to update the model via training in an online fashion.
 This means a current active test point, becomes a future training point.